panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 You can use either the spread operator `[...array1, ...array2]`, or a functional way `[].concat(array1, array2)` to merge 2 or more arrays.
 These approaches are immutable because the merge result is stored in a new array.

-If you'd like to perform a mutable merge, i.e. merge into an array without creating a new one, then you can use `array1.push(...array2)` approach.
+To perform a mutable merge, i.e. merge into an array without creating a new one, then you can use `array1.push(...array2)` approach.

 *What other ways to merge arrays do you know?*